ImmigrationTimes.org

 Receive an email when I-539 processing times change.

 Source: U.S. Citizenship and Immigration Services (USCIS).
 Data aggregated from daily USCIS processing time snapshots.
+Each office's range averages only the filing categories for which USCIS publishes both a lower and an upper bound, so both endpoints cover the same categories.
 Data last updated .
 Permanent link.
 Verify on USCIS.gov.

 Related Forms